 Warranty, Terms, Conditions and General Information

 All work performed comes with a 2 year workmanship & materials warranty.
 Materials are provided by the use of computerized asphalt plants to guarantee consistency of asphalt cement, heat, and various mixtures of aggregates.
 Workmanship means asphalt thickness is as designated, along with proper compaction and drainage.
 Swales and berms may be used to assist in drainage issues as well as skin lift asphalt patches if necessary.
-As a general guideline, driveways and parking area surfaces should have a minimum slope of 2 percent (2%) or 1/4 inch per foot.
-Where grade pitch changes small puddles may occur for a short period of time.
+As a general guideline to guarantee proper drainage, driveways and parking area surfaces should have a minimum slope of 2 percent (2%) or 1/4 inch per foot.
+Where grade pitch changes or drainage slope is less than minimum small puddles may occur for a short period of time.
 If there is any standing water after a 24 hour period this constitutes a drainage issue and will be addressed.
+Failure of terms of payment will void any and all warranties.

 Warranties do not include acts of nature, ( cracks, breakage, settling, heaving or unraveling).
 Underground wires, utilities, culverts, weeds, tree roots and inadequate sub-base installation are some other causes of asphalt failure not covered under warranty.
+It is the responsibility of the owner to notify contractor of any utility locations not provided by diggers hotline.
 Excessive weight or driving on or near unsupported edges that crack or break are also not covered.
 A standard 2″-2-1/2″ thickness is adequate for most cars and small trucks.
 Thickness of 3″-4″ should be considered and not limited to motorhomes, campers, trucks with trailers, as well as delivery trucks including propane, septic, school buses, UPS, FedEX, construction and farm equipment etc.

 All warranties are subject to the conditions and terms of the contract.